Pair filamentation and laser scattering in beam-driven QED cascades: Laser energy scattering

-The differential equation shows that energy is transferred from the laser to the transverse current when $0<\varphi<\pi$ and is transferred back to the wave when $\pi<\varphi<2\pi$.
-But the latter process radiates to the whole space and hence its contribution to the input laser pulse can be neglected.
-Therefore, the decrease of peak laser energy density near the pair stopping point can be found by taking average of $dU/d\varphi$ in half a cycle
+The differential equation shows that energy is transferred from the laser to the transverse current when $0<\varphi<\pi/2$ and is transferred back to the wave when $\pi/2<\varphi<\pi$.
+But the latter process radiates to the whole space and hence, its contribution to the input laser pulse can be neglected.
+Therefore, the decrease of peak laser energy density near the pair stopping point can be found by taking the average of $dU/d\varphi$ in half a cycle

-The result shows that the diffracted laser energy increases exponentially with the effective plasma density $n_p/\gamma$ and interaction time $\omega t$.
+The result shows that the laser energy decreases exponentially at a rate dependent on the effective plasma density $n_p/\gamma$.
 For the presented simulation, the pair plasma has a length of $\sim12\lambda$ with $n_p/(\gamma n_c)\sim 6.7\%$.
-It results a laser energy density decrease of $\sim50\%$, which agrees well with simulation results.
-Note that frequency upshift process in a strict 1D scenario also causes a decrease of laser energy density, but the decrease scales with $1/\omega$ which is an order of magnitude lower than $40\%$ in the simulation.
+It results in a laser energy density decrease of $\sim50\%$, which agrees well with simulation results.
+Note that the frequency upshift process in a strict 1D scenario also causes a decrease of laser energy density, but the decrease scales with $1/\omega$ which is an order of magnitude lower than $40\%$ decrease as obtained in the simulation.